My Plan to Maximize the New Amex Uber Benefits

 - The perk should start sometime in early 2021, but there’s no specific date yet

 - This new benefit is in addition to the current $10 Grubhub, Shake Shack, Ruth’s Chris etc. credit

 Uber Eats Pass Benefit

-The three personal charge cards (Gold, Platinum, Green) will also each come with a year of Uber Eats Pass.
+The three personal cards without a preset limit (Gold, Platinum, Green) will also each come with a year of Uber Eats Pass.
 This looks to be a temporary, one time card benefit.
 Here are the Eats Pass perks:

 - $0 delivery fee on all orders